Cruisoring/JsonTuples/README.md

     }
 ```

-The screenshot below shows the average and max time to parse the 6.1M file are __*279ms and 306ms*__ respectively: almost 20M/s throughput for such middle-sized JSON texts.
+The screenshot below shows the average and max time to parse the 6.1M file are __*279ms and 306ms*__ respectively.

 ![test6104KJson performance](images/parse6M.png "Parsing 6M JSON text for 10 times")